Back to Blog

 Chromosomal abnormalities (~50–60% of individual losses, lower in RPL patterns)

 Most individual miscarriages are caused by chromosomal errors in the embryo.
 In RPL, random chromosomal errors are less likely to explain the pattern than in a single loss.
-However, one or both partners may carry a balanced chromosomal translocation — a structural rearrangement where genetic material is swapped between chromosomes.
-The total amount of DNA is normal, so the carrier is unaffected, but some eggs or sperm receive unbalanced chromosomal sets, resulting in repeated losses.
+However, one or both partners may carry a balanced chromosomal translocation (a structural rearrangement where genetic material is swapped between chromosomes).
+The total amount of DNA is normal, so the carrier is unaffected, but a fraction of eggs or sperm receive unbalanced chromosomal sets, resulting in repeated losses.

 Uterine structural abnormalities (~10–15% of RPL cases)